TechnoPrashant/flutter_linear_gradient/README.md

 # linear_gradient

-A Flutter plugin for iOS and Android for Linear gradient with 300+ different color combination.
+Linear gradient with 300+ different color combination.
+Also, it will options for change gradient orientation Vertical and Horizontal.

 > Feedback and Pull Requests are most welcome!